MoldyMacaroniX/gd-website/src/posts/featured-level-in-3-hours.md

 ---
 title: "I got a Featured Level in 3 Hours"
-desc: "This is the post description.
-It should only be a sentence or two long."
+desc: "Grinding creator points is something I have never been into.
+But nevertheless, I challenged myself to make a featured level in 3 hours."
 image: https://i.imgur.com/R7cajVs.jpeg
 date: 2022-01-29
 tags: